NervanaSystems/neon/doc/source/quick_start.rst

 Quick start
 ===========

-`neon <https://github.com/NervanaSystems/neon>`__ is NErvana's pythON based Deep Learning Framework!
+`neon <https://github.com/NervanaSystems/neon>`__ is Nervana's Python based Deep Learning framework.
 We have designed it with the following functionality in mind:

 -  YAML for easy model specification (inspired by